Build an Engaging Intranet to Enhance Employee Engagement

 Your 30-60-90 day plans should include everything your new teammates need to navigate their first few months at your company.

-So, be sure it sets the scene with:
+Set the scene with:

 An employee’s first month at your organization is all about laying strong foundations for them to build on.
+So, don’t expect them to be leading meetings and spearheading projects.

 The goals in this section of their 30-60-90 day plan should focus on soaking up knowledge rather than making an impact and executing projects.